huggingface/transformers/docs/source/en/model_doc/mllama.md

 - For text-only generation use `MllamaForCausalGeneration` and for image+text cases use `MllamaForConditionalGeneration`.
 - Each sample can contain multiple images, and the number of images can vary between samples.
 The processor will pad the inputs to the maximum number of images in a batch for input to the model.
-- The text passed to the processor should have the <|image|> tokens where the images should be inserted
+- The text passed to the processor should have the `"<|image|>"` tokens where the images should be inserted
 - The processor has its own apply_chat_template method to convert chat messages to text that can then be passed as text to the processor.

 ## Usage Example